Central Duplicating Operating & Reproduction Services

 Central Duplicating is located on the ground floor of the Mint Building, MG-28.
 It is a section of Purchasing & Services and reports to the Purchasing Manager.

-Central Duplicating Hours
+Duplicating Center Hours

 Central Duplicating provides the following services: offset printing, duplicating, photocopying, collating, stapling, and other finishing services.
 Central Duplicating stocks and makes transparencies to be used on its equipment.
 Other types of transparencies may not be compatible with Central Duplicating equipment, and cannot be produced on College machines.